heterophyllus/Geopter/README.md

 ## Introduction
 Geopter is <u>**opt**</u>ical design software based on <u>**geo**</u>metrical ray tracing.

-In the field of optical design, there have been several well-known proprietary software with advanced features.
+In the field of optical design, there have been several well-known proprietary software with advanced functionalities.
 They must be a definitive choice for professional work, but they are not available for personal use due to expensive annual licensing fees.

 For those who get interested in optical design, open source software may hwell be the first option.
 It is a fact that more and more optical design library have been developed recently.
 However, one of the drawbacks of these libraries is to require highly matured programming skills to master them.